Iowa Cannabis Business Licenses

 WHAT IS IOWA'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

-The Iowa Department of Public Health (IDPH) opened applications for in-state CBD business and operational licenses starting in 2017.
+As of March 2022, Iowa cannabis applications are currently closed.
+In 2017, the Iowa Department of Public Health (IDPH) opened applications for in-state CBD business and operational licenses.
 By November of that year, the first license was awarded to MedPharm, along with five more licenses awarded to other businesses the following year.

 In Iowa, IDPH announced a new Request for Proposal for two dispensaries.
-The letters of Intent to Apply will be due by June 29, 2020, by 4pm local time in Iowa.
-Applications for the two licenses and the application fee will be due on July 27, 2020 with the final notice of license award status taking place on September 7, 2020.
+The letters of Intent to Apply were due by June 29, 2020, by 4pm local time in Iowa.
+Applications for the two licenses and the application fee were due on July 27, 2020 with the final notice of license award status taking place on September 7, 2020.

 WHAT IS THE HISTORY OF CANNABIS IN IOWA?